loudoweb/SpriterHaxeEngine/README.md

 Additional information
 ------------
- - compatible with Spriter b8
+ - compatible with Spriter r3
  - With Tilelayer library, don't use openfl-bitfive for html5 target.

 Known issues
 ------------
  - [html5] some issues on html5 depending on the backend used and the Library used.
- - [neko] if you have trouble with TileLayerLibrary, please update tilelayer with : https://github.com/matthewswallace/openfl-tilelayer/pull/5
+ - Please use the best rendering method according to your target.